ngumbau/bridges_of_the_world/README.md

-# Bridgets of the world
+# Bridges of the world

 Flutter UI challenge (Splash Screen, Landing Page, Details) aimed at illustrating how to create Flutter user interfaces with ease.